Skip to content

 The changing times at AT&T in the 1990s.
 It’s just one of the factors that led to a series of difficult decisions that put the old AT&T in trouble.

 AT&T sadly had to unload its bucolic corporate fortress in what analysts call the beginning of the end for the once mighty giant.
 The AT&T campus, sprawled over 200 acres of rolling hills in horse country of northern New Jersey, is on the block for more than $300 million.
-Ironically, after sitting vacant for years the headquarters was scoffed up by Verizon Wireless as their corporate headquarters.
+Ironically, after sitting vacant for years, the headquarters was snapped up by Verizon Wireless as their corporate headquarters.

-An interesting look at the Basking Ridge Fire Company’s training video taken at AT&T headquarters (VIDEO)
+A fascinating look at the Basking Ridge Fire Company’s training video taken at AT&T headquarters (VIDEO)

 You can’t tour the AT&T campus, but the local fire department can!

-Could Golden Boy be Up for Sale?
+Was Golden Boy be Up for Sale?

 See one of the most advanced technological facilities in the world, right here in Bedminster, New Jersey

-AT&T restored and re-gilded Golden Boy once more before transporting the him via truck from Basking Ridge 5 miles down the road to the Land Lines headquarters in nearby Bedminster after selling off Golden Boy’s Basking Ridge home.
+AT&T restored and re-gilded Golden Boy once more before transporting the him via truck from Basking Ridge five miles down the road to the Land Lines headquarters in nearby Bedminster after selling off Golden Boy’s Basking Ridge home.

 Golden Boy outside the AT&T Bedminster, New Jersey facility c 2002

-Golden Boy was strapped to a flatbed and sent down US Route 287 to the AT&T GNOC Center in Bedminster, New Jersey after the Basking Ridge property was sold off.
-As Golden Boy might have said, “we deployed a risky strategy to spend $110 billion on cable companies.
+Golden Boy was strapped to a flatbed and sent down US Route 287 to the AT&T GNOC Center in Bedminster, New Jersey, after the Basking Ridge property was sold off.
+As Golden Boy might have said, “We deployed a risky strategy to spend $110 billion on cable companies.
 It drove us into the ground.
-We dumped everything but long distance, and then watched brutal price wars destroy the business and that’s why I’m here in Bedminster.”
+We dumped everything but long distance, and then watched brutal price wars destroy the business, and that’s why I’m here in Bedminster.”

 After all the mergers, the logo evolves back to a capitalized format.